Tayyaba2287/azure-database-migration663/README.md

 You can have a read through my README.md file and AzureProjectDiagram.pdf file to see how I went about the project.

 **License information**
+his repository is open-source and available for download.